hendrycks/jiminy-cricket/README.md

 # Jiminy Cricket

-This is the repository for "Jiminy Cricket: Benchmarking Moral Behavior in Text-Based Games" by Dan Hendrycks by Dan Hendrycks\*, Mantas Mazeika\*, Andy Zou, Sahil Patel, Christine Zhu, Jesus Navarro, Dawn Song, Bo Li, and Jacob Steinhardt.
+This is the repository for "What Would Jiminy Cricket Do?
+Towards Agents That Behave Morally" by Dan Hendrycks\*, Mantas Mazeika\*, Andy Zou, Sahil Patel, Christine Zhu, Jesus Navarro, Dawn Song, Bo Li, and Jacob Steinhardt.

 ## How To Use